macoscope/GrandCentralBoard/README.md

 You can hang a TV in open space or team room to show everyone what's up.

-The board is a lighweight piece of code.
+The board is a lightweight piece of code.
 TV screen is expected to be in landscape orientation and is split to six nearly square widgets loaded from remote configuration file.
-You can use the space in any way you want, this is just a view.
-Updating the widget is standarized though and you should not ignore this convention.
+This is just a UIView so you can use the space in any way you want.
+Updating the widget is standardized though and you should not ignore this convention.

 👷 Project maintained by: [@nsmeme](http://twitter.com/nsmeme) (Oktawian Chojnacki)

 ✋ Don't even ask - it's obviously written entirely in ♥️ [Swift 2](https://swift.org).

-## Depedencies
+## Dependencies

-We use [CocoaPods](https://cocoapods.org) and current depedencies are:
+We use [CocoaPods](https://cocoapods.org) and current dependencies are:

 - [Alamofire](https://github.com/Alamofire/Alamofire)
 - [Decodable](https://github.com/Anviking/Decodable)